 What if I don't do a certificate of service?

-If you don't file any certificate of service or file an incomplete certificate of service, the court clerk will likely reject the document.
-You'll receive a deficiency notice telling you to serve the opposing party and file a certificate of service.
+If you don't file any certificate of service or file an incomplete certificate of service, the court clerk may reject the document.
+You'll receive a deficiency notice telling you to serve the other side and file a certificate of service.
 If the clerk accidentally accepts the document for filing but there is no certificate of service, the judge will not read your documents until you serve the other side.
 Not filing a certificate of service will slow your case down.

 Return to Top

-What if I can't find the opposing party?
+What if I can't find the other side?

-You must try hard to find the opposing party to serve the documents that start a case.
+You must try hard to find the other side to serve the documents that start a case.
 This is called diligent inquiry.
-The judge will require you to do everything you can to find him or her to serve with your documents.
-If you are having trouble locating the opposing party, please read Tips on Locating People which gives many ideas on how to find someone.
+The judge will require you to do everything you can to find the other person to serve them with your documents.
+If you are having trouble locating the other side, please read Tips on Locating People, which gives many ideas on how to find someone.
 You will need to try most of these things before the court will allow your case to move forward.

 Return to Top

-What if I really tried and still can't find the opposing party?
+What if I really tried and still can't find the other side?

-After you have completed your diligent inquiry and you still can't find the opposing party, you must file a request with the court asking for permission to serve the opposing party by posting to the court’s legal notice website or by another method that you think will notify the opposing party about the case, and submit an affidavit to the court explaining how and where you looked.
+After you have completed your diligent inquiryand you still can't find the other side, you must ask the court for permission to serve the other side by posting to the court’s legal notice website or by another method that you think will notify the other side about the case.
+You can file Request to Serve Defendant by Posting and Alternative Serve, CIV-145 PDF.
+This form includes an affidavit to the court explaining how and where you looked.

 Read about the alternative service process.